Carl Jung: University studies and early career

+Eventually, a close friendship and strong professional association developed between the elder Freud and Jung, which left a sizeable correspondence.
+In late summer 1909, the two sailed for the U.S., where Freud was the featured lecturer at the twentieth-anniversary celebration of the founding of Clark University in Worcester, Massachusetts, the Vicennial Conference on Psychology and Pedagogy, 7–11 September.
+Jung spoke as well and received an honorary degree.

+It was during this trip that Jung first began separating psychologically from Freud, his mentor, which occurred after intense communications around their individual dreams.
+It was during this visit that Jung was introduced to the elder philosopher and psychologist William James, known as the "Father of American psychology," whose ideas Jung would incorporate into his own work.
+Jung connected with James around their mutual interests in mysticism, spiritualism and psychical phenomena.
+James wrote to a friend after the conference stating Jung "left a favorable impression," while "his views of Freud were mixed."
+James died about eleven months later.

+The ideas of both Jung and James, on topics including hopelessness, self-surrender, and spiritual experiences, were influential in the development and founding of the international altruistic, self-help movement Alcoholics Anonymous on 10 June 1935, in Akron, Ohio, a quarter of a century after James' death and in Jung's sixtieth year.

-Eventually, a close friendship and a strong professional association developed between the elder Freud and Jung, which left a sizeable correspondence.
-For six years they cooperated in their work.
-In 1912, however, Jung published Psychology of the Unconscious, which made manifest the developing theoretical divergence between the two.
-Consequently, their personal and professional relationship fractured—each stating that the other was unable to admit he could be wrong.
+For six years, Jung and Freud cooperated in their work.
+In 1912, however, Jung published Psychology of the Unconscious, which manifested the developing theoretical divergence between the two.
+Consequently, their personal and professional relationship fractured—each stating the other could not admit he could be wrong.
 After the culminating break in 1913, Jung went through a difficult and pivotal psychological transformation, exacerbated by the outbreak of the First World War.
 Henri Ellenberger called Jung's intense experience a "creative illness" and compared it favorably to Freud's own period of what he called neurasthenia and hysteria.

 Marriage

-In 1903, Jung married Emma Rauschenbach, seven years his junior and the elder daughter of a wealthy industrialist in eastern Switzerland, Johannes Rauschenbach-Schenck.
-Rauschenbach was the owner, among other concerns, of IWC Schaffhausen—the International Watch Company, manufacturers of luxury time-pieces.
+In 1903, Jung married Emma Rauschenbach (1882–1955), seven years his junior and the elder daughter of a wealthy industrialist in eastern Switzerland, Johannes Rauschenbach-Schenck.
+Rauschenbach was the owner, among other concerns, of IWC Schaffhausen—the International Watch Company, manufacturer of luxury time-pieces.
 Upon his death in 1905, his two daughters and their husbands became owners of the business.
 Jung's brother-in-law—Ernst Homberger—became the principal proprietor, but the Jungs remained shareholders in a thriving business that ensured the family's financial security for decades.
-Emma Jung, whose education had been limited, evinced considerable ability and interest in her husband's research and threw herself into studies and acted as his assistant at Burghölzli.
+Emma Jung, whose education had been limited, showed considerable ability and interest in her husband's research and threw herself into studies and acted as his assistant at Burghölzli.
 She eventually became a noted psychoanalyst in her own right.
-They had five children: Agathe, Gret, Franz, Marianne, and Helene.
 The marriage lasted until Emma died in 1955.

-During his marriage, Jung allegedly engaged in extramarital relationships.
-His alleged affairs with Sabina Spielrein and Toni Wolff were the most widely discussed.
-Though it was mostly taken for granted that Jung's relationship with Spielrein included a sexual relationship, this assumption has been disputed, in particular by Henry Zvi Lothane.

-Wartime army service

-During World War I, Jung was drafted as an army doctor and soon made commandant of an internment camp for British officers and soldiers.
-The Swiss were neutral and obliged to intern personnel from either side of the conflict who crossed their frontier to evade capture.
-Jung worked to improve the conditions of soldiers stranded in Switzerland and encouraged them to attend university courses.
+He had five children: